Kabani Nadi Chuvannappol: Production and release

 The principal production started in June 1975.
 The day when shoot of the film commenced in Bangalore, Emergency was declared in India.
-Strict warnings by the Government against any act that supported extremist activity left P. A. Backer, in two minds for the film had a Naxalite as its hero.
-Both Backer and Chandran sought Pavithran's opinion who had said, "Let's go ahead.".

 The film was screened at several film festivals in 1975.
 It was not given the censor certificate for the theme it dealt with for more than a year.
 It released in theatres during the Emergency period itself, on 16 July 1976.

 The English title of the film is When the River Kabani Turned Red.